 Transurethral Resection of the Prostate (TURP)

-Transurethral resection of the prostate (TURP) is the gold standard of invasive therapy for benign prostatic hyperplasia (BPH), with a share of over 90 % of all invasive procedures for BPH.
+Transurethral resection of the prostate (TURP) is the endoscopic removal of prostate tissue using an electrical wire loop (monopolar or bipolar electrocautery).
+TURP is the gold standard of invasive therapy for benign prostatic syndrome (BPS) up to a maximum of 75–100 ml prostate volume, accounting for over 90% of all invasive procedures

 Indications for TURP: